abdelhadi-haddadi/hugo-blog-app/content/spring-boot-swing-integration.md

 We use the GroupLayout to do the application layout.

-ConfigurableApplicationContext ctx = new SpringApplicationBuilder(SwingApp.class)
+var ctx = new SpringApplicationBuilder(SwingApp.class)
-        .headless(false).run(args);
+    .headless(false).web(WebApplicationType.NONE).run(args);

 The Spring Boot application is created with the SpringApplicationBuilder.
 We turn off the headless mode, which is suitable for server applications.
+We turn off the web application mode with WebApplicationType.NONE.

 EventQueue.invokeLater(() -&gt; {